greenelab/deep-review/sections/06_discussion.md

 any predictive power with transfer learning on closely related testing tasks from different datasets, clearly demonstrating a limit to the cross-task generalization capability of one-shot models [@tag:AltaeTran2016_one_shot].

-`TODO: remind that MTL with many tasks did not necessarily help when the tasks were not sufficiently similar, and "sufficiently similar" is hard to define`
-The role of task relatedness in multitask learning remains poorly understood.

 Overall, multimodal, multi-task and transfer learning strategies demonstrate high potential for many biomedical applications that are otherwise limited